-A full description of Purchasing Card (p-Card) use is located in the Employment Guide and Purchasing Card Manual.
-As Department Chair, you should review and sign monthly expense reports containing p-Card (Purchasing Card) expenses made by department members.
+A full description of p-card use is located in the Employment Guide and Purchasing Card Manual.
+As Department Chair, you should review and sign monthly expense reports containing p-card expenses made by department members.
 If a receipt is missing, the missing receipt form should be filled out.
-Any p-Card reconciliation reports for purchases you make should be reviewed and signed by your Division Chair or the Associate Dean of the College.
+Any p-card reconciliation reports for purchases you make should be reviewed and signed by your Division Chair or the Associate Dean of the College.